uncms-dev/uncms/docs/links-app.md

 If you do not have any other page content types you will be taken directly to the add form.
 The form itself is very straightforward; simply add the Title for the page and a URL to redirect to.

-You can control what kind of redirect is used with the `permanent` boolean field.
+You can control what kind of redirect is used with the `permanent_redirect` boolean field.
 It defaults to being off, i.e. it will use a 302 Found (temporary) redirect.